MinnPost/minnpost-basemaps/README.md

 ### Open in TileMill

-You should be able to open this project in TileMill now.
+You should be able to open basemaps that use this date.
 Do note that it will take a fair amount of time to download the external shapefiles, and then render them.
 So, maybe work on something else for a bit.

 ## Data Used

  - OpenStreetMap
  - [Census](http://www.census.gov/geo/www/cob/st2000.html) for Minnesota outline.

+## Technologies Used

+ - Initial creation of this project spawned from [OSM bright](https://github.com/mapbox/osm-bright).
+For additional help, see [this tutorial](http://mapbox.com/tilemill/docs/guides/osm-bright-mac-quickstart/).